 2011-2012 Fellows

 Erin Evers (J.D.
-2011) is currently working with Mobilization for Justice and for the Urban Justice Center Mental Health Law Project.
-Erin has worked at numerous human rights organizations throughout the Middle East, including the Human Rights Foundation of Turkey in Izmir and Diyarbakir, the Cairo office of Human Rights Watch, the International Rehabilitation Council for Torture Victims (Cairo), and the Nadim Center for Rehabilitation of Victims of Violence (Cairo).
-From 2012 to 2016, she worked as a researcher for Human Rights Watch in Baghdad: she wrote reports on issues such as the abuse of women in Iraqi prisons and at the hands of Iraq's counterterrorism service and ISIS's abuses during its takeover of Mosul.
+2011) is currently a senior staff attorney in the LGBTQ+/HIV Advocacy Unit at Brooklyn Legal Services, where she litigates a diverse array of cases including discrimination, social security, and housing on behalf of NYC's low-income LGBTQ+ population and persons living with HIV.
+Erin was a housing attorney at Legal Services NYC for four years.
+Prior to that she worked for Mobilization for Justice and for the Urban Justice Center Mental Health Law Project.
+Erin is passionate about using her experience as an international human rights advocate in her work as a direct services lawyer in NYC.
+In her previous career, Erin worked at numerous human rights organizations throughout the Middle East.
+She was the Iraq researcher at Human Rights Watch from 2012 to 2016, where she was based in Baghdad and wrote reports on issues such as the abuse of women in Iraqi prisons and at the hands of Iraq's counterterrorism service and ISIS's abuses during its takeover of Mosul.
+Prior to that, Erin worked at the Human Rights Foundation of Turkey in Izmir and Diyarbakir, the Cairo office of Human Rights Watch, the International Rehabilitation Council for Torture Victims (Cairo), and the Nadim Center for Rehabilitation of Victims of Violence (Cairo).
 Erin spent her Bernstein fellowship working with the Iraqi Refugee Assistance Project (IRAP) in Egypt, where she provided direct assistance to asylum-seekers.
 Between her second and third years of law school, Erin took a leave of absence and spent three years in Egypt, studying Arabic and working for an organization that provides legal and psychiatric services to torture victims.
-While at Yale, Erin was a member of Lowenstein Clinic, a research assistant for Professor Jim Silk, an editor for the Yale Human Rights and Development Law Journal.
+While at Yale, Erin was a member of Lowenstein Clinic, a research assistant for Professor Jim Silk, and an editor for the Yale Human Rights and Development Law Journal.
 She also completed substantial research projects comparing the use of judicial activism as a tool to effect democratization and political change in Egypt and Pakistan and on the effects of U.S. foreign assistance in Egypt.
 Erin earned a B.A. from New York University and was a Center for Arabic Studies Abroad Fellow in Cairo for two years.

 Lauren Oleykowski (J.D.
 2011) is a Technical Advisor for Vulnerable Children with Catholic Relief Services.
 Her work focuses on case management and parenting support to reduce violence against children, particularly those affected by HIV/AIDS.
 Lauren spent her Bernstein fellowship year in Port au Prince, Haiti, implementing a community-based child protection program funded by UNICEF: she helped develop children’s rights education campaigns with local communities and trainings for school authorities and teachers on preventing and responding to cases of child abuse and exploitation.
 At the Law School, Lauren served as a student director of the Lowenstein Clinic; within the clinic, she worked on projects involving human trafficking, economic and social rights, and global food security.
 Prior to law school, Lauren worked in West Africa for three years as a Peace Corps Volunteer in Guinea and with the American Refugee Committee in Sierra Leone and earned a B.A. in Economics and Political Science from Rutgers University.

 Stephen Poellot (J.D.
-2011) is currently the Legal Director of the International Refugee Assistance Project (IRAP), where he oversees IRAP’s direct legal services for refugees and visa applicants outside of the United States.
-As a law student, Stephen was a founding director of IRAP, which organizes law students and lawyers to assist refugees and persecuted individuals through direct legal services, litigation, and systemic advocacy.
-He also teaches a seminar on refugee law at Fordham Law School and an experiential learning class at Yale Law School for students completing IRAP casework.
-Stephen spent his first Bernstein fellowship year (2011-12) at the Refugee Legal Aid Project in Cairo, Egypt, and he received an extension of his Bernstein fellowship to join IRAP.
+2011) is a founding director and currently the Legal Knowledge & Training Director of the International Refugee Assistance Project (IRAP), where he leads IRAP’s commitment to developing and sharing expertise in refugee law.
+He is also a visiting clinical lecturer in law at Yale Law School, where he teaches an experiential learning class involving IRAP casework and advocacy.
+Stephen spent his Bernstein fellowship year (2011-12) at the Refugee Legal Aid Project in Cairo, Egypt, and he received an extension of his Bernstein fellowship to work at IRAP (2012-13).
 Stephen has also worked at the United Nations High Commissioner for Refugees, American University in Cairo’s Center for Migration and Refugee Studies, and the New York City Civilian Complaint Review Board.
-He received his B.A. from Columbia University.
+He received his B.A. from Columbia College.

 Chelsea Purvis (J.D.
 2011) is an advocacy consultant based in London, working with humanitarian organizations to drive policy change.
 Most recently, she led Mercy Corps' advocacy around the UN Food Systems Summit.
 Previously, Chelsea was Senior Policy and Advocacy Officer at the International Rescue Committee.
 Chelsea spent the first year of her Bernstein Fellowship year at Interights, the International Centre for the Legal Protection of Human Rights, supporting litigation and capacity development on the rights of women, sexual minorities, and people with disabilities.
 She spent the second year at Minority Rights Group International, where she engaged in litigation and advocacy on the rights of minorities and indigenous peoples.
 While at Yale Law School, Chelsea served as Student Director of the Lowenstein Clinic, the Immigration Legal Services Clinic, the Temporary Restraining Order Project, and the Schell Center.
 Chelsea attended Oxford University as a Rhodes Scholar, earning a master’s degree in Economic and Social History, and earned her B.A. from Yale.